 photo credit: studio b

-What I loved about Steve he was a total business man with a great attitude.
+What I loved about Mark he was a total business man with a great attitude.
 He actually interviewed me while his daughter and Mom sat quietly.
 Steve would chuckle about the expense of “flour and water” for a wedding cake and roll his eyes at his wife’s obsession for the perfect floral or gown to wear.
 But secretly, he loves his family and would do anything for them.
 Our team worked extra hard to WOW him at his daughter’s wedding and we met his high standards.
-He also let me know at the end of the reception that he would of spent TWICE the amount that he did for his little girl.
-Steve, thanks for letting me know that AFTER the event….

 photo credit: jordan barclay